corknine/corknine.github.com/pipeline-docs/docs-pipeline.md

 How do I create a MegaNav
 ---
 The meganav will be created automatically if you have a dropdown menu that is nested more than two layers deep.
-TO nest menus, simply name a linklist with the same name you give to the link that should contain the dropdown.
+To nest menus, simply name a linklist with the same name you give to the link that should contain the dropdown.
 Refer to this Shopify article for more thorough instructions: [https://docs.shopify.com/manual/your-website/navigation/create-drop-down-menu](https://docs.shopify.com/manual/your-website/navigation/create-drop-down-menu)

 Why does my navigation switch to mobile
 ---
 The pipeline navigation will switch to mobile when the links touch the logo.
 If you have search enabled in the header, the expanded search field will be subtracted from the available menu space.
-To prevent your menu from switching on large screens you can nest menu items into a dropdown, disable search in the header, or move navigation items into the footer.
+To prevent your menu from switching on large screens you can nest menu items into a dropdown, use a smaller logo, or move navigation items into the footer.

 What size images should I use for products
 ---